asolove/asolove.github.io/_posts/2026-05-29-better-podcast-ui.markdown

 categories: js ui
 ---

-## Context

-For the past few years, my partner has run a delightful niche podcast and I've helped a bit with the audio quality.
+For the past few years, my partner has run a niche podcast and I've helped a bit with the audio quality.
 Our workflow was painful: one shared iCloud file, emails of notes coded to timestamps, carefully checking that our changes didn't conflict.

 > Editing audio was like traveling back in time twenty years: no track changes, no comments, and no multiplayer editing.